 The red deer (Cervus elaphus) represents the largest population of deer in the SNP.
 During mating season, you can hear the bulls roaring and battling it out with their horns.
-That is something which every nature lover will remember for all time to hunt wild board.
+That is something which every nature lover will remember for all time.

 The Eurasian badger (Meles meles) is akin to the stoat and the ermine.
-Most of the year the badger comes out only at the night, but in early summer, when its young are waiting for their parents in the cave, they sometimes appear during the daytime, too. to be spotted up at the top of trees.
+Most of the year the badger comes out only at the night, but in early summer, when its young are waiting for their parents in the cave, they sometimes appear during the daytime, too.